Send killer media pitches with JustReachOut and land media placements. Try our PR outreach tools for free.

 And more of this:

 Takeaway: Keep your pitches short.
 Journalists don’t have time to read a 500 word pitch.
-Try to limit yourself to under 100 words is possible.
+Try to limit yourself to under 100 words if possible.

 What is a perfect pitch?